pcarrott/pcarrott.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+I was born in the 8th of February of 1999 in Évora, Portugal.
+At 18, I went to Lisbon to study Computer Science at [Instituto Superior Técnico](https://tecnico.ulisboa.pt).

-I am a Computer Science MSc student at [Instituto Superior Técnico](https://tecnico.ulisboa.pt).
-Currently, I am writing my dissertation on formal verification of concurrent skip lists in [Iris](https://iris-project.org/), advised by Professor [João Ferreira](https://joaoff.com).
+Currently, I am writing my MSc dissertation on formal verification of concurrent skip lists in [Iris](https://iris-project.org/), advised by Professor [João Ferreira](https://joaoff.com).

-My research interests include formal methods and their application on software reliability.
-In particular, I find concurrency an interesting verification challenge with extreme relevance in computer science.
+My research interests include formal methods and their application on software verification.
+I have always been interested in pure mathematical reasoning and I found in this field of Computer Science a way to nurture that interest while contributing positively to society.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->